OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 To sort objects, send them down the pipeline to `Sort-Object`.
 If you use the **InputObject** parameter to submit a collection of items, `Sort-Object` receives one object that represents the collection.
-Because one object cannot be sorted, `Sort-Object` returns the entire collection unchanged.
+Because one object can't be sorted, `Sort-Object` returns the entire collection unchanged.

 ```yaml